vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

            $ ./glacierscript.py create-deposit-data -m 1 -n 1
            ```
         2. GlacierScript will prompt you to enter the 62-number line of dice entropy and the line of computer entropy.
-        3. GlacierScript will output your cold storage data:
+        3. GlacierScript will output your setup verification data:
             * 1 private key
             * A cold storage address
             * A redemption script